simpsonness/first-repo/readme.txt

-this is an apple
-this is an orange
+this is a book
-this is an egg
+this is a phone
-name is shan
-name is lucy
-apple and orange
+I have a phone